Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 Affects 1 per 380,000 individuals, which are nearly all male given the X-linked inheritance 1.

-Hunter syndrome, also known as mucopolysaccharidosis type II (MPS II) is a rare genetic mucopolysaccharidosis disorder characterized by specific clinical features 1.
+Hunter syndrome, also known as mucopolysaccharidosis type II (MPS II) is a rare genetic mucopolysaccharidosis disorder characterised by specific clinical features 1.

 Hunter syndrome is an X-linked recessive disease and therefore much more common in males.
 It is a rare disorder wit...